xtmalliance/argon-server/README.md

 ## First steps / Get Started

 Normally a "Display Provider" is used in conjunction with a "Display Application".
 In this case Flight Blender output is directed to a Flight Spotlight instance.
-You can customize a application instance by choosing what kind of modules you want to support, you can pick any from the above.
+You can customize a application instance by choosing what kind of modules you want to support, you can pick any or all from the above.

 ## System Diagram